 More and more travelers are adding Buffalo to their New York itinerary.
 With plenty to do and see, accommodations ranging from budget to luxury, and easy connections to the rest of the country and Canada, this is a great place to base a trip to a beautiful part of New York.

-Read on to see our list of the top things to do in Buffalo, including tourist attractions, ticket and visiting information, and tours and activities available.
+Read on our list of the top things to do in Buffalo, including tourist attractions, ticket and visiting information, and tours and activities available.
 We’ve also included some of the top places to stay and eat.

 - Things to Do in Buffalo, New York